milano-slesarik/playlist-searcher-for-youtube-music/README.md

 - [ ] Optimize the way elements are observed (as it might be too heavy now)
 - [ ] Add word-based search that works regardless of word order (e.g. "90s pop" will find "Pop - 90s")
+- [ ] Add magnifying glass icon to the search bar